usnistgov/dioptra/docs/source/explanation/components/plugin-explanation.rst

 When chained together in an entrypoint, the output of one function task can flow automatically into the input of other function tasks.
 These tasks operate primarily on in-memory objects (such as DataFrames, integers, or model objects).

 Note that while Function Tasks process data, they generally do not save it to disk.
-To persist results, you must pass the output of a Function Task into the Artifact Task Graph and dictate which Artifact Task will save it disk.
+To persist results, you must pass the output of a Function Task into the Artifact Task Graph and dictate which Artifact Task will save it to disk.

     See :ref:`Entrypoints: explanation <explanation-entrypoints>` to learn how tasks are chained and how default parameter values are set.